oda-hub/hugo-odahub/content/docs/guide-development.md

 ![](renkulab_graph.png)

-### Tracking access to astronomical archives in the project Knowledge Graph by using `renku-aqs-annotation` plugin
+### Tracking access to astronomical archives and services in the project Knowledge Graph by using `renku-aqs-annotation` plugin

 By this plugin the calls to a number of `astroquery` methods are intercepted and spcific annotations are generated.
 Those will be then added to the project Knowledge Graph: [https://github.com/oda-hub/renku-aqs-annotation](https://github.com/oda-hub/renku-aqs-annotation)